 Hurdles to Cross

-- The need to occasionally keep a car in the garage
+- The need to organize tools and supplies, and even occasionally keep a car in the garage.

 A warm workspace is one thing, but you also need plenty of room to handle lumber, store tools and maneuver projects around.
-Most garages need to go on a diet, and that’s why job number one is to get rid of those crusty paint cans, broken dehumidifiers and everything else you “might need some day”.
+Most garages need to go on a diet because they contain “too much stuff”., and that’s why job number one is to get rid of those crusty paint cans, the broken dehumidifier and everything else you “might need some day”.
 Be ruthless.

-However dry the average garage might seem, it’s not dry enough for trouble-free tinkering, woodworking and tool storage year-round.
+However dry the average garage might seem, it’s not dry enough for trouble-free tinkering, woodworking and tool storage year-round without some help.
+At least not in a cold climate.
 And surprisingly, the moisture problem is the most troublesome when a wave of warm, springtime air moves into a cold garage.
 This causes condensation to form on all things metal, resulting in rust if you’re not prepared.

 Hurdle#3: Optimize the Storage Space

 The best way to accommodate your tools (and the untossable stuff that remains) is with hanging shelves that use stiff wire frames or sheet steel tracks to support shelf planks.
 It’s a terrific system that I’ve been using for years.
 It keeps valuable small equipment and supplies up off the dirt and dampness of the floor.
 Heavy-duty metal wall brackets are the best way I’ve seen to store lumber in a garage shop.
 Both these systems can co-exist with a car if you plan things right.

 Put the basics of good garage workshop design into practice, and you’ll create the kind of space that you might just be able to change the world in.
 But even if nothing famous comes from your efforts, a good garage workshop is still worth the trouble – and not just for you.